In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as an FBA Seller.

 Determining Which Items to Remove

 The first step that I take in this process is determining what my costs are for having an item sent back to my location.
 I want to calculate the time it will take me or someone on my team to go through an item, store it for 3 to 4 months, the time to process it again to be sent back in, and the cost of inbound shipping & supplies to send it back in.
 This gives me a baseline to see what level of fee it makes sense to pay.
+To be clear I am only willing to pay the fee if I think the item has a chance to sell in the next 30 days.

 On the flip side, if I have an item that will sell for $5 or less, I generally won’t pay any fee, and will just have the item returned to me if free removals are available.
 Then I will donate or liquidate it.